memory and its disorders

 Our laboratory at UCLA is studying learning, memory and its disorders.

-- We are searching for molecular, cellular and circuit processes that underlie the encoding, allocation, storage and recall of information in the brain.
+- We are searching for molecular, cellular and circuit processes that underlie the encoding, allocation, and storage of information in the brain.

-- Insights into mechanisms of memory are being used to unravel the causes and develop treatments for cognitive deficits associated with aging, learning disabilities, autism and schizophrenia.
-Recently, we have shown that it is possible to reverse neurodevelopmental disorders, such as learning disabilities associated with TSC and NF1, in adults.
+- Insights into mechanisms of memory are being used to unravel the causes and develop treatments for cognitive deficits associated with aging, Intellectual disabilities, autism and schizophrenia.
+Recently, our studies in mice suggested that it is possible to reverse neurodevelopmental disorders, such as Intellectual disabilities associated with mutations in NF1, TSC and DISC1 in adults.

-- Additionally, we hope our studies of the mechanisms underlying extraordinary cognitive function may lead to general treatments for cognitive disorders.
+- Additionally, we hope our studies of the mechanisms underlying extraordinary cognitive function may lead to general treatments for cognitive disorders and to faster recovery after brain injury.

-- Our laboratory is developing strategies to derive simplified useful representations of previous findings (i.e. research maps) that could be used for experiment planning.
+- Our laboratory is developing strategies to derive simplified useful representations of previous findings (i.e. research maps) that could be used for integrating and planning experiments.

 - New Book: Engineering the next revolution in neuroscience: the new science of experiment planning